theuggla/AT--php-basic-login-system/README.md

 session_start();
 ```

-2. Require the module s and the IPersistance interface.
+2. Require the module and the IPersistance interface.
 This should probably be done first, before requiring the class you have written, that implements this interface.

 ```
 require_once('LoginModule/model/IPersistance.php');
 require_once('LoginModule/LoginModule.php');
 ```

 3. Require the class you have written that implements this interface and it's dependencies.
 In this case it is a simple MYSQL-database, but it could be any sort of persistance, even a text file.
-The interface-specification can be found [here](https://github.com/theuggla/basic-php-login-system/blob/added-functionality/LoginModule/model/IPersistance.php), and the fully qualified classname of the interface it needs to implement would be `\loginmodule\persistance\IPersistance`
+The interface-specification can be found [here](https://github.com/theuggla/basic-php-login-system/blob/added-functionality/LoginModule/model/IPersistance.php), and the fully qualified classname of the interface it needs to implement would be
+`\loginmodule\persistance\IPersistance`.
+If you are using more than one login module on the same site and would not like the same usernames to work for both, I advice you to supply different instances of persistance-classes here, perhaps with different databases connected to them.

 ```
 require_once('Site/persistance/MSQLConnector.php');